 The Garage (1487 E. Flamingo Rd., 702-440-6333) - decked out with a pretty cool vintage-car look, this fun and friendly spot has pool tables, darts, and other diversions as well as big screens showing pro and college games.
 See the Las Vegas Gay Bars guide for more details.

-Station des Sports - Downtown East (862 rue Ste-Catherine E, 514-903-8571) - although it's part of a local chain of mainstream sports pubs, the Gay Village branch of Station des Sports has, as you might expect, a decidedly LGBT following. http://stationsports.ca/
+Station des Sports - Downtown East (862 rue Ste-Catherine E, 514-903-8571 and other locations) - although it's part of a local chain of mainstream sports pubs, the Gay Village branch of Station des Sports has, as you might expect, a decidedly LGBT following. http://stationsports.ca/

 Boxers (in Chelsea, NYC at 37 W. 20th St., 212-255-5082; in Hells Kitchen, NYC at 742 9th Ave., 212-951-1518; in Philadelphia at 1330 Walnut St., 215-735-2977) - this chainlet of stylish gay sports bars, in which the buff bartenders dress in boxer shorts and gay sports teams gather regularly, has locations in both the Chelsea and Hells Kitchen neighborhoods of Manhattan.
 More recently, the owners opened a snazzy new branch in Philadelphia's City Center.